Gallipoli

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Gallipoli against these established plot points, we can identify how Peter Weir utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Gallipoli within the war genre.

 Peter Weir's Structural Approach